Ticket balance: Geographic balance

-Geographic balance has played an important part of politics since the beginning.
-Before the civil war, a Northern candidate was almost always paired with a Southern running mate or vice versa.
+Geographic balance has played an important part of politics since the beginning of the country.
+Before the Civil War, a Northern candidate was almost always paired with a Southern running mate or vice versa.
 Since the Civil War, this level of geographical balancing is less critical, but still plays a big role.
 In modern times, voters in the South, Midwest, and Rocky Mountains region are less inclined to support Northeasterners and West Coasters without some sort of geographic balance and vice versa.

 For example, in 1952 Dwight D. Eisenhower of New York chose Richard Nixon as his running mate in part because he was from California.
-In 1960, Nixon chose Henry Cabot Lodge, Jr. of Massachusetts to blunt Kennedy's strength in New England.
-John F. Kennedy of Massachusetts chose Texan Lyndon Johnson to appeal to Southern voters.
+In 1960, Nixon chose Henry Cabot Lodge Jr. of Massachusetts to blunt Kennedy's strength in New England.
+John F. Kennedy of Massachusetts chose Texan Lyndon B. Johnson to appeal to Southern voters.

 In elections which are expected to be close, great concern is placed on a running mate's ability to appeal to voters in key states with critical numbers of votes in the Electoral College.
-In modern times, America is generally split along red state/blue state lines, but these lines are not absolute.
-Key "blue states" like Pennsylvania and Michigan could be swayed to shift support toward a Republican candidate under the right conditions.
+In modern times, the United States is generally split along red state/blue state lines, but these lines are not absolute.
+Key "blue states" like Michigan and Minnesota could be swayed to shift support toward a Republican candidate under the right conditions.
 Likewise, key presidential "red states" such as North Carolina and Georgia may shift allegiances for the right ticket.
 A "favorite son" on the ticket from one of these states could garner enough support to swing it from one column to another.
+In 2016, Democratic nominee Hillary Clinton chose Virginia Senator Tim Kaine partially to solidify the Democrats' hold on the former swing state.

-The United States Constitution does not require a president and vice president to be from different states, but does demands some balance, as Electoral College voters cannot vote for two people from their state.
-For example, if Dick Cheney had not moved back to his home state of Wyoming before the 2000 election, each Electoral College voter from Texas would not have been able to vote both for George W. Bush as president and for Cheney as vice president, and possibly the Senate would have had to pick one (either Cheney or Joe Lieberman, the top 2 vote-getters), due to the close Electoral College result 2000 election.
+The United States Constitution does not require a president and vice president to be from different states, but does demand some balance, because Electoral College voters cannot vote for two people from their state.
+For example, in the 2000 election, if Republican vice presidential nominee Dick Cheney, who lived in Texas, had not moved back to his home state of Wyoming and reestablished residency there, then the electors from Texas would not have been able to vote for both Texas Governor George W. Bush for president and Cheney for vice president, and because Texas's 32 electoral votes would have been decisive, no candidate would have received enough votes to become vice president and the Senate would have had to pick one of the top two vote-getters (either Cheney or Joe Lieberman).

 Democratic Party

 Historically, the Democrats have often chosen one candidate from the North, and one from the South.
 This practice began in 1832 when Andrew Jackson, from Tennessee, selected Martin Van Buren, from New York.
-After the American Civil War, the practice fell out of favor, but it became common again from the 1920s.
+The practice fell out of favor after the American Civil War, but it became common again from the 1920s.